HONORS AND UNDERGRADUATE RESEARCH

 - Improve your independence, critical thinking and technical writing skills.

-- Sharpen problem-solving skills and apply concepts learned in coursework to real life problems.
+- Sharpen problem-solving skills and apply concepts learned in coursework to real-life problems.

-- Become eligible for research-related scholarships.
+- Become eligible for research-related scholarships and fellowships.

 The research opportunities for undergraduate civil and environmental engineering students are diverse and challenging.
 Under the direction of a faculty member, students work on a research problem that may involve laboratory or field work, computer programming, data analysis, and literature searching.